 Child Safety Seat Regulations

-Children and infants are considered passengers and must be provided with the appropriate child safety seats.
-This is a legal requirement in the UAE.
+Infants and children are regarded as passengers and need to be equipped with the relevant child safety seats.
+This is a legal provision in the UAE.

-• Infants: Infants must be seated in a rear-facing child safety seat, and the seat should be installed properly according to the manufacturer’s guidelines.
+- Infants: Infants have to sit in a rear-facing child safety seat, and the seat should be installed in line with the manufacturer’s guidelines.

-• Children: Children aged up to four years are required to be seated in a child seat that is appropriate for their weight and size.
+- Children: Children up to the age of four years must be sitting in a child seat, which should suit their weight and size.

-• Fines for Non-Compliance: Failure to follow child safety seat regulations can lead to heavy fines, as the UAE government takes child safety very seriously.
+- Fines for Non-Compliance: Non-observance of child safety seat rules may attract hefty fines, since the UAE government takes the issue of child safety seriously.

 Seatbelt Requirements for All Passengers